JaneliaSciComp/BigStitcher-Spark/README.md

 The results will be written in the XML and the interestpoints.n5 directory, in order to compute transformation models and apply them to the images you need to run [matching](#ip-match) followed by the [solver](#solver) that computes a global optimization.

+Please run `detect-interestpoints` without parameters to get help for all command line arguments.

+You can choose which Tiles `--tileId`, Channels `--channelId`, Iluminations `--illuminationId`, Angles `--angleId` and Timepoints `--timepointId` will be processed, a typical choice could be `--timepointId 18 --tileId 0,1,2,3,6,7,8` to only process the timepoint 18 and select Tiles.
+If you would like to choose Views more fine-grained, you can specify their ViewIds directly, e.g. `-vi '0,0' -vi '0,1' -vi '1,1'` to process ViewId 0 & 1 of Timepoint 0 and ViewId 1 of Timepoint 1.
+By default, everything will be processed.

 ### Match Interest Points<a name="ip-match">
 Per timepoint alignment: